WardLordRuby/elden_mod_loader_gui/README.md

 ### To-do:

 * App Icon
-* Handle edge cases for selecting mod files

 ### feats:

+* Feat: App will attempt to locate game dir for you
+* Feat: On game dir verified you can Register mods to the app
+* Feat: Easily add more files to a registered mod. eg. config files
+* Feat: Easily toggle each registered mod on and off
+* Feat: View registed mods details, State, Files, User provided Name
+* Feat: If registred mod contains an ini file you are able to open config files from within the app
+* Feat: Swap between Dark and Light themes for the app
+* Feat: On de-registration of a mod app will make sure it is set to enabled
 * Design: Main UI, Settings subpage, and subpage to edit registered mods
-* Ability: main user functions are tied together and functioning
 * Ability: deserialize backend rust modData to data slint can use
 * Ability: display error message to user in dialog
 * Ability: parse Array of Paths, Paths and bools from ini